linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/02 Data Puzzles Challenges.md

 \mathbb{E}[rx_{t + 1}] = \mathbb{E}[rp_{t}] \stackrel{\mathrm{def}}{=} \mathbb{E}\left[ - \operatorname{cov}_{t}(m_{t + 1}^{*}, \Delta e_{t + 1}) - \frac{1}{2} \operatorname{var}_{t}(\Delta e_{t + 1}) \right].
 $$

-Among developed countries, some currencies like Australian dollar and New Zealand dollar have persistently high excess returns
+Among developed countries, some currencies like Australian dollar and New Zealand dollar have persistently high excess returns[^3] against the U.S. dollar, whereas some currencies like Japanese Yen and Swiss Francs have persistently low excess returns against the U.S. dollar.

-3 Also see Kollmann [1995], Engel and West [2005].
+[^3]: Also see Kollmann [1995], Engel and West [2005].

-against the U.S. dollar, whereas some currencies like Japanese Yen and Swiss Francs have persistently low excess returns against the U.S. dollar.

 Moreover, currencies' average returns are also correlated with their interest rates.
 Low-return currencies like Japanese Yen and Swiss Francs tend to have low interest rates, while high-return currencies like Australian dollar and New Zealand dollar tend to have high interest rates.
 Let  $rx_{t+1}^{i}$  denote the log excess return of currency  $i$  against the dollar.
 Then, if we regress the realized currency return on ex-ante interest rates in the cross-section of currencies: